 The perfect warm-up.
 You might even find yourself paddling longer or harder with the incentive of keeping warm.

 Fun with feathered friends.
-In many areas, birding is better in the winter, when cranes, geese and other migrating waterfowl are passing through or overwintering.
-Other birds are hunkering down for the winter, and may be nesting in willows and other trees and bushes along the water’s edge.
+In many areas, birding is excellent in the early spring, when cranes, geese and other migrating waterfowl are passing through.
+Other birds are nesting in willows and other trees and bushes along the water’s edge.

 More exciting rapids.
-The higher, faster-moving waters of winter offer an exciting challenge for advanced whitewater kayakers before the spring runoff makes rivers too dangerous to run.
+The higher, faster-moving waters of spring offer an exciting challenge for advanced whitewater kayakers though rivers high with snowmelt are too dangerous to run.

-If cold-weather boating doesn’t appeal to you, winter is the perfect time to take a kayaking trip further south.
+If cool-weather boating doesn’t appeal to you, spring is the perfect time to take a kayaking trip further south.
 For example, many kayakers head for Baja, where it’s whale calving season and you can get up close and personal with humpbacks and grey whale mamas and their babies.

 And winter sees many fishermen head down to Florida.
 Many aficionados consider sail-fishing on the southeast Florida coast to be as good as it gets.
 And truly hardy souls can try ice fishing, a proud tradition those in the upper Midwest and Great Lakes region.